-For other applicants including supervisors, mentors, members, and learner, the first supervisor will observe the contract on behalf of the company.
+For other applicants including supervisors, mentors, members, and learner, the main supervisor will observe the contract on behalf of the company.

-After clicking on View, you will enter the below page.
+After clicking on “View”, you will enter the below page.
 From “View Contract” you should open the contract and then reading, downloading as PDF, and signing.
 In the end, you must upload the signed contract and then press Submit button as follows.